-Lyla Miklos is an award winning activist, administrator, broadcast journalist, creative, lay chaplain, publicist and special events organizer.
-Born in Frobisher Bay, Baffin Island, North West Territories (now Iqaluit, Baffin Island, Nunavut) in 1974, Lyla has called Hamilton, Ontario her home since 1982.
+Lyla Miklos is an award winning queer feminist labour activist, broadcast journalist, community organizer, education worker, publicist, vocalist and writer.
+Born in Frobisher Bay, Baffin Island, North West Territories (now Iqaluit, Baffin Island, Nunavut), Lyla now lives in Hamilton, Ontario.

 Lyla's theatrical talents have been showcased in front of and behind the footlights with The Confidential Musical Theatre Project, Daycar Productions, Drury Lane Theatricals, HammerTheatre, The HamilTEN Festival, Hamilton Theatre Inc., Mixed Theatre, The Peninsula Players, Piccadilly Circus, The Players' Guild of Hamilton, The Staircase, Stoney Creek Little Theatre, Theatre Ancaster, Theatre Aquarius, and Unveiled Productions.
 An accomplished vocalist, Lyla has belted out O Canada at sporting events, recorded in studio with local area musicians, performed numerous musical theatre roles, added her voice to several choirs and showcased her unique vocal talents as a soloist in countless venues throughout Southern Ontario.

 Lyla has self-identified as a sex positive, queer, feminist, activist for over two decades.
-She helped create and served as President of Mohawk Pride, Mohawk College's first official club for two spirit, lesbian, gay, bisexual, transgender, queer, intersex, asexual and more (2SLGBTQIA+) students.
-She was instrumental in forming the GLBT Advisory Committee for the City of Hamilton, later sitting on it as a member and Interim Chair.
+She helped create and served as President of Mohawk Pride, Mohawk College's first official club for two spirit and lesbian, gay, bisexual, transgender, queer, intersex, asexual, plus (Two Spirit & LGBTQIA+) students.
+She was instrumental in forming the LGBTQ Advisory Committee for the City of Hamilton, later sitting on it as a member and Interim Chair.
 Lyla was a part of the organizing committee of Hamilton Pride for over a decade, chairing it in 2005 and 2002.
 She was a support group facilitator for the Toronto Bisexual Network, Bisexual Women of Toronto and the Hamilton Bisexual Network and a volunteer with the Toronto Women's Bathhouse Committee.
 Lyla was a co-staff advisor with the Hamilton-Wentworth District School Board (HWDSB) for Parkside High School's Gay-Straight Alliance Club and Westdale Secondary School's Positive Space Club.
-Lyla was a member of The Ontario Federation of Labour's Solidarity & Pride Committee representing OSSTF from 2011 to 2014.
-Lyla was a member of the HWDSB's Positive Space Committee which is a 2SLGBTQIA+ staff advisory committee.
+Lyla was a member of The Ontario Federation of Labour's Solidarity and Pride Committee representing OSSTF from 2011 to 2014.
+Lyla was a member of the HWDSB's Positive Space Committee which is a Two Spirit & LGBTQIA+ staff advisory committee.

 Lyla has had a varied and diverse career.
-She has worked for numerous organizations in the public, private, and volunteer sectors.
-Along with her many experiences in media, arts, education, and 2SLGBTQIA+ activism she has also worked in administration, food service, hospitality, retail, finance, customer service, sales, fundraising, manufacturing, and event organizing.
+She has worked for numerous organizations in the public, private and volunteer sectors.
+Along with her many experiences in media, arts, education and Two Spirit & LGBTQIA+ activism Lyla has also worked in administration, chaplaincy, food service, hospitality, retail, finance, customer service, sales, fundraising, manufacturing and event organizing.

 Lyla has volunteered her time as a board or committee member with Arts Hamilton's Theatre Arts Committee, CHUM Locals Council, Communications Energy and Paperworkers Union of Canada (CEP Local 723M), Elect More Women, The First Unitarian Church of Hamilton, Hamilton Theatre Incorporated, Hamilton Centre Federal NDP Riding Association, Hamilton West Provincial NDP Riding Association, Mohawk College Alumni Association, Mohawk Students' Association, Ontario Federation of Labour's Solidarity And Pride Committee, Ontario Secondary School Teachers' Federation (OSSTF District 21), Status of Women Advisory Committee for The City of Hamilton, Strengthening Hamilton's Community Initiative and The Hamilton Independent Media Awards.